Completing Section 1, Employee Information and Attestation

-If no Preparer and/or Translator was used, the employee must check the box marked “I did not use a Preparer or Translator”.
+If the employee did not use a preparer and/or translator, the employee must check the box marked “I did not use a Preparer or Translator.”

 Employer Responsibilities for Section 1

-- You should note whether your employees indicated in Section 1 that their employment authorization will expire.
+- Check whether your employees indicated in Section 1 that their employment authorization will expire.

-- You may need to reverify your employee’s authorization when it expires.
-You may want to remind your employees at least 90 days before the expiration date that they will need to present a List A or List C document to show continued employment authorization for reverification purposes.
-Employees must present these documents on or before the date their current employment authorization expires..
+- You may need to reverify your employee’s employment authorization when it expires.
+You may remind them at least 90 days before the expiration date that they will need to present a List A or List C document to show continued employment authorization for reverification purposes.
+They must present these documents on or before the date their current employment authorization expires.

-- Note that the expiration date for employment authorization provided by your employee in Section 1 may or may not match the expiration date of the List A or List C document your employee presents for Section 2, Employer Review and Attestation.
-The earlier date should be used for reverification purposes.
+- Check whether the expiration date for employment authorization your employee provided in Section 1 matches the expiration date of the List A or List C document they presented for Section 2, Employer Review and Attestation.
+Use the earlier date for reverification purposes.